Related Subject Guides

 - Use Poets & Writers' online Directory of Writers.
 From the Identifies as menu, choose an ethnicity and click the Search button.
 The next screen should display a list of writers who have self-identifed themselves with that ethnic group.

-- Check the Nationality Index in the back of Contemporary Literary Criticism, shelved in the Uris Library Dean Room, south wall.
+- Check the Nationality Index in the back of Contemporary Literary Criticism, shelved in the Uris Library Willis Room.
 (Note: it tends to classify most American writers as simply 'American').

-- Know that the Dictionary of Literary Biography (shelved in the Uris Library Dean Room, south wall) has some ethnic-specific volumes.
+- Know that the Dictionary of Literary Biography (shelved in the Uris Library Willis Room) has some ethnic-specific volumes.

 - Use the Library Catalog to search subject headings for anthologies/multi-author collections: For example: indians of north america--literary collections